Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 5. Book Distribution and Fulfillment

-As your book increases in sales and shipping speed become paramount, your shipping partner can print up a run of books in advance and ship them as customers purchase them.
+As your book increases in sales and shipping speed becomes paramount, your shipping partner can print a run of books in advance and ship them as customers purchase them.

 Bring Your Masterpiece to Life with Print Bind Ship